 The Rule of Thirds is more of a Guide than a Rule, which helps you to make your photos more interesting.
 With the help of this Rule, you can even make simple photos look intriguing.
 Hence to follow this, you need to divide our frame into 9 equal rectangles by 2 horizontal and 2 vertical lines, which intersect each other at 4 different points like this...

-TIP: In most digital cameras and mobile phone, you just add this grid to your screen from the settings so that you can simply nail your composition once you get the hang of the rule.
+TIP: In most digital cameras and mobile phones, you just add this grid to your screen from the settings so that you can simply nail your composition once you get the hang of the rule.

 According to the Rule of Thirds, you should place the focus element(s) or the main subject either along the vertical and horizontal lines or at the points where these lines meet.